 There are no foreign transaction fees, and the card comes with chip technology and travel protection benefits like lost baggage, car rental insurance, trip accident insurance, and travel emergency assistance.
 Cardholders can also get a $100 annual hotel benefit after purchasing a single hotel stay of $500 or more (excluding taxes and fees) through thankyou.com.
 The Citi Premier® Card is also a World Mastercard.
 Cardholders are entitled to additional benefits.

 The Chase Sapphire Preferred® Card rewards you with 2x earning on travel and dining purchases, 5x points on Lyft rides through March 2020, and 1x on all other purchases.
 Cardholders also get access to DoorDash Dashpass.
 It’s also great for international travel since there are no foreign transaction fees and it has chip & signature technology.
 The Sapphire Preferred is a Visa Signature card, which offers additional benefits like free wine tastings, BOGO movies, and more.
-It’s also worth noting that the Ultimate Rewards site has a shopping portal which can be very useful in earning multiple dollars for shopping online.
+It’s also worth noting that the Ultimate Rewards site has a shopping portal that can be very useful in earning multiple dollars for shopping online.

-The Citi Premier℠ Card’s category bonuses are actually a little better than the Sapphire Preferred since you earn 3 points per $1 on travel and gas purchases.
+The Citi Premier® Card’s category bonuses are actually a little better than the Sapphire Preferred since you earn 3 points per $1 on travel and gas purchases.
+And the hotel bonus is nice.

 Reward Points System

 The REAL value with Ultimate Rewards points is found in their transfer partners.
 You can transfer UR points out to 13 top travel partners.
 They are JetBlue, Iberia, Aer Lingus, Emirates, United, Southwest, British Airways, Virgin Atlantic, Singapore Airlines, Air France/KLM, Hyatt, Marriott, IHG, and Marriott.

 That’s a lot of options!
 I prefer to transfer my Ultimate Rewards points out to Singapore Airlines, United, Southwest, British Airways, or Hyatt.
 Here’s a couple of examples of what you can do with UR points.